 Concerns for first due engine crews are intense heat, limited visibility, floor collapse, stair burn through, entanglement, limited ventilation, secondary means of egress and the occurrence of a hostile fire event, especially in areas with taxpayers, lightweight construction, and long reflex/response times.

 Size Up: When arriving to a basement fire it's important to identify key size up indicators that will be of concern in the first several minutes of operation.
-Identifying any life hazards, lightweight truss, balloon frame construction, structures built on a slope or hillside, combustible exterior siding, bars on windows, and renovated buildings are just several concerns that will influence your initial strategy and tactics.
+In addition to any life hazards, identifying lightweight truss, balloon frame construction, structures built on a slope or hillside, combustible exterior siding, bars on windows, and renovated buildings are just several concerns that will influence your initial strategy and tactics.
 Response time, trapped occupants and manpower will also factor into your tactical decisions.
-Knowing the reported fire location given by dispatch, weather conditions and time of day before you even leave the station puts you ahead of the game.
+Recognizing the reported fire location given by dispatch, weather conditions and time of day before you even leave the station puts you ahead of the game.
 Confirming location and extent upon arrival will help determine any rescue options, access, ventilation options, and line selection.

 Exterior Fire Spread: Vented basement fires will have to be stopped from spreading up the exterior siding.
 Fires that are not venting from well windows can still spread up the interior wall through void spaces, especially in balloon construction.
 Stop any vertical exterior fire spread by quickly applying water from exterior and opening up the siding.